nuooooooooooo/nuooooooooooo/README.md

 ### Hi there 👋
 - I'm Manon from Belgium
-- I'm a little bit of a language nerd and have a degree in Translation
+- I'm a little bit of a language nerd and have a master's degree in Chinese-English-French Translation
+- I'm about to pursue a Bsc in Computer Science at the University of London
 - This week I'm participating in [MLH Local Hack Day : Build](https://news.mlh.io/localhackdaybuild-12-16-2020)

 <!--